Destructuring In JavaScript

 Assignment: Here, the destructuring assignment does not start with a keyword.
 Rather, each destructured property is assigned to the target of the assignment.

-This target might have been declared earlier with either var or let.
+This target might have been declared earlier with either var

 For example: